ucsb-cs56-projects/cs56-games-rock-paper-scissors/README.md

     }
 ```
 >The Rock Paper Scissors uses a GridBagLayout.
-The way to set up where the buttons go is by changing the x and y coordinates and adding in the button with the actionListner.
+The way to set up where the buttons go is by changing the x and y coordinates and adding in the button with the actionListener.

 ## How to run
 To start the game, use `ant run`.